RancidDax/namazu.tools/ucob.md

 Bahamut will follow this up with Tank mechanics, First a {% glossary Flare Breath %} followed by {% glossary Flatten %}.

-This will then begin Quickmarch Trio, the first of the Trios.

 ### Quickmarch Trio (QMT)
 [QMT Toolbox](https://ff14.toolboxgaming.space/?id=877146678916361&preview=1){: .btn .btn-blue }